sdss/lvmdatasimulator/README.md

 ### Major limitations of the current version:

+- Source field:
+  - Nebular continuum is not present in the existing Cloudy models; accounting for it is not implemented yet
+  - Pre-generated shocks models are absent
+  - Central ionizing source is not produced in the output.
+  If needed, it is possible to add the star with corresponding parameters.
+  - Addition of the stars overwrite the previously fetched or generated starlist

 - Interstellar extinction from the produced dark clouds:
   - Works for ISM, but not for background stars
   - In the output maps and spectra it is based on the mean value of Av in the fiber,